pgsql-io/benchmarksql/README.txt

 *********************************************************************
 Change Log:

+Version 4.1.1 2016-01-31 jannicash
+   - Changed the status line to update only once per second.
+The previous implementation was getting rather noisy at high throughput.
+   - Fixed two preparedStatement() leaks that could cause ORA-01000 errors on longer runs with high throughput.
+   - Fixed  a problem in the calculation of sleep time between transactions when using limitTxnsPerMin that could cause the test to hang at the end.
+   - Added support for escaping ; as \; in SQL files to be able to load functions and execute anonymous PL blocks (needed for next item).
+   - Changed the definition of history.hist_id into a plain integer with no special functionality.
+Two new database vendor specific SQL scripts allow to enable the column after data load as an auto incrementing primary key.
+See HOW-TO-RUN.txt for details.

 Version 4.1.0 2014-03-13 lussman
    - Upgrade to using JDK 7
    - Upgrade to PostgreSQL JDBC 4.1 version 1101 driver